 30 October 2023

-This Bill would require the Secretary of State to report to Parliament on what could happen if the benefit cap were abolished.
-The report would look at effects on poverty (both levels and distribution), mental health, food bank use, borrowing from friends or family, evictions, and problem debt, and would examine how these impacts might differ for groups such as women, lone parents, and people from Black and minority ethnic backgrounds.
+This bill would require the government to publish a parliamentary report on what would happen if the benefit cap were abolished.
+The report would examine expected effects on poverty (absolute and relative), mental health, food bank use, borrowing from friends and family, evictions and overall debt, and it would consider impacts on women, lone parents and people from Black and minority ethnic backgrounds.

 Generated 21 February 2026